jcoglan/vault/README.markdown

     $ vault google -p
     Passphrase: *********
     =hk|,;,>=r'}k=p-u>1p

+If you're using your private key instead of a passphrase, you can save your `--key` setting.
+The config file ends up storing the public key, not the private key or any value derived from it.
+Next time you run `vault`, the public key is used to find the corresponding private key from `ssh-agent`.

+    $ vault -c -k

+    Which key would you like to use?

+    1: james@tesla, AAAAB3NzaC1y...+XRS6wsfyB7D
+    2: james@tesla, AAAAB3NzaC1y...B4vwPOArAIKb

+    Enter a number (1-2): 1

+    $ vault twitter
+    \vXY"xP}m7;,./eI{cz<

 If you'd like to get a plain-text copy of the encrypted settings file, or import a previously exported settings file, you can use the `--export` and `--import`